bobpeulen/oracle_data_science_examples/README.md

 # **oracle_data_science_examples**
-Example notebook in using OCI Data Science, from deploying GANs to small examples in how to work with autonomous database.
+Example notebooks in using OCI Data Science, from deploying GANs to small examples in how to work with autonomous database.

 ## 1. Running and deploying DeepFace in Face Recognition and comparison (deepface_oda_v3.ipynb)
 - Deploy 3 different Deep Face models in one model deployment.
 Invoke as REST API